spedepekka/spedepekka/README.md

 I'm currently working as a freelancer through my own company [Kranu](https://www.kranu.fi/).
 These pages talk about SEO, which is not my focus anymore.

+It is noteworthy to say that most of my repositories are private.
+If you want, I can show what I've created so far.

 ## Bio

 I'm Jarno, a freelance software developer with a profound expertise in DevOps, Android development, and CI/CD pipelines, particularly with Jenkins.
 My career is distinguished by an unwavering commitment to address and solve complex challenges, a trait that has positioned me as a leading innovator across diverse sectors such as the wood industry, energy sector, and telecommunications.